CiCi Bellis: Early years: US Open match win

 Bellis played her first few low-level professional events in early 2014, and won a doubles title at the $10k event in Orlando in March.
 She entered the 2014 US Open ranked No. 1208 with just two professional match wins in singles, both against players ranked outside the top 300.
 Nonetheless, she earned a wildcard into the tournament as the USTA junior national champion, making her the youngest woman in the main draw of a Grand Slam championship since Alizé Cornet at the 2005 French Open, and the youngest in the main draw of the US Open since 2004.
 In her WTA Tour-level debut, she upset 12th seed Dominika Cibulková, who was the runner-up at the Australian Open earlier in the year.
 With the victory, she became the youngest player to win a match at the US Open since Anna Kournikova reached the fourth round of the 1996 US Open at age 15.
 Bellis was also the youngest American to win a match at the US Open since Mary Joe Fernández in 1986.
-She was unable to win her next match, losing in three set loss to 20 year old Zarina Diyas in the second round.
+She was unable to win her next match, losing in three sets to 20 year old Zarina Diyas in the second round.

 A month after the US Open, Bellis won her first two professional titles in singles in back-to-back weeks, both in South Carolina at the $25k level.
 In 2015, Bellis was handed a wildcard into the main draw of the Miami Open, her first Premier Mandatory tournament.
 She avenged her US Open loss to Zarina Diyas in the second round, before losing to No. 1 eventual champion, Serena Williams.
 This helped Bellis crack the top 200 of the WTA rankings for the first time.
 She would reach a new career-high of No. 152 in the world during the summer.
 Towards the end of the year, Bellis attempted to qualify for the US Open but fell one match short.